electricui/electricui-embedded/README.md

 1. Use the provided `test/setup_tests.sh` script to begin with.
 	- You might need to add execution permission first.
 From `/test`, run `chmod +x setup_tests.sh`.
+	- Depending on your Ruby/Gem system configuration things may not work first try.
+Failing that, manually install `ceedling` with `gem install ceedling`.

 2. Run the `setup_tests.sh` script.
 If you don't have ceedling installed, it will prompt to install the ruby gem.